AvaProtocol/OAK-docs/_docs/run-node-service.md

 ## Monitoring & Alerting

-Since OAK is a Substrate-based project, you can use Node Export, Prometheus and Grafana to monitor your nodes.
+Since OAK is a Substrate-based project, you can use Node Exporter, Prometheus and Grafana to monitor your nodes.
 For more information, please follow [this tutorial](https://docs.substrate.io/tutorials/v3/node-metrics/).